ALX-SE-Algorithmia/.github/profile/README.md

 # Algorithmia SE 🌏

 This organization belongs to <strong>ALX SE Students</strong> who are <strong>committed to problem-solving and building their soft skills</strong>.
-It is an <strong> open-source like GitHub organization for ALX SE Students.</strong>
+It is an <strong> open-source GitHub organization for ALX SE Students.</strong>

 <em><strong>This organization is not officially affiliated with ALX SE Africa in any way.</strong></em>